 How to Enable/Disable Auto Update System Samsung Galaxy S20

 - Scroll down and select About Phone

 - A message will display Developer Mod Has Been Turned On

 - Go back to the main settings page and below About Phone will be Developer Options.

-- Make sure the Developer options is turned on, then scroll down find the Desktop Backup Password and then click on it.
+- Make sure the Developer options is turned on.

 - Select the option Auto Update System to disable or enable it.